 - Work variable hours, including Saturdays, be available for emergency call out after hours or weekends, and be willing to travel throughout the province

-- A bachelor's degree with a major in sciences or engineering or environmental public health and either two years of direct experience in occupational hygiene, or three years of industry experience directly related to your undergraduate field of scientific study or working as a Public Health Inspector
+- A bachelor's degree with a major in sciences or engineering or environmental public health and either two years of experience in occupational hygiene, or three years of industry experience directly related to your field of scientific study or working as a Public Health Inspector

 - Working knowledge of industrial hygiene principles and practices, health sciences, and technical sciences

 - General knowledge and application of occupational health and safety principles as evidenced by education and/or formal experience in OH&S

 To see if you meet the requirements for this position before applying, please review our new Job Preview

 page where it will outline in more detail what we are looking for.
 There's also a self-assessment questionnaire you can fill out to see if this career path is the right fit for you.
 Application Requirements: